Who we are

 The National Society is governed by a Council, and a range of committees and governance groups.

 Bishop Jonathan Frost is our Chair of the Council.
 He has been Bishop of Portsmouth since January 2022.
 Jonathan took up this post having previously being Dean of York and Suffragan Bishop of Southampton.
 Jonathan was ordained priest in 1994 and served his curacy in Nottingham before becoming Rector of Ash in the Diocese of Guildford.
 In 2002 he became chaplain to the University of Surrey and a Residentiary Canon at Guildford Cathedral.
 In February 2024 he was appointed Lead Bishop for Education and Chair of the National Society Council.
 Jonathan is married to Christine and has three adult children.
-He is lifelong Fulham Football Club fan.
+He is a lifelong Fulham Football Club fan.

 The Council meet regularly for formal governance meetings, and meet for one residential meeting each year.
 There are additional formal governance groups for key areas of work such as SIAMS and the delivery of NPQs.
 The Council provides robust accountability for the work of the National Society and offers sound advice to the strategic leadership team.